Last Updated on

 They have three tiers, with the lowest one starting at $10 per user per month if you pay annually – as is standard, each tier charges a little more for monthly payments.
 Their top tier costs $63 per month, and I’m not sure I see the value for in what they offer at that level.

-Compared to some of the CRMs on this list, Pipedrive feels quite light, I guess it’s to go with an interface that keeps thing simple.
+Compared to some of the CRMs on this list, Pipedrive feels quite light, I guess it’s to go with a user-friendly interface that keeps thing simple.
 Most small and medium businesses won’t have full-time IT support, so that approach will be especially beneficial for them.
 In that respect, it’s a little bit reminiscent of GetResponse.

 In terms of email marketing, the lowest tier will give a little bit of tracking info, so you can monitor a recipient’s user journey, and what they do with your email.
 The middle tier allows you to send marketing email from within Pipedrive itself, while the top tier provide some templates for you in designing your emails.